 Two types of newborn hearing screening methods, Otoacoustic Emissions (OAEs) and Auditory Brainstem Response (ABRs) are used to examine hearing in babies.
-Both of these tests are safe and comfortable.
+Both of these methods are safe and comfortable.

-The two tests can be used separately or together.
-Both tests are reliable.
-Hospitals choose the type of screening tests that they use based on costs, personnel and the number of babies born.
+The methods are both reliable and can be used separately or together.
+Hospitals choose the type of screening that they use based on costs, personnel and the number of babies born.

 A miniature earphone and microphone are placed in the ear, sounds are played and a response is measured.